 In addition to its deep history, Ohrid features more recent Ottoman architecture from the 18th and 19th centuries and is now a bustling seaside city with charming restaurants and an inviting boardwalk by the beautiful lake.
 The town is easily walkable, and you can spend hours wandering the cobbled streets, strolling by the shore, or dipping a toe in the lake.

-Try out a cooking class
+Take a cooking class

 At Risto’s Guest House in Ohrid (part of which doubles as the family home), we made pastries, traditional savory pies, and sweets treats.
 Under the direction of owner Anita, we learned the perfect way to roll Macedonian pastries and ate amazing dishes we made ourselves while learning about her and her family.

 One of the most famous—and certainly the most picturesque—monastery is St. John of Kaneo overlooking Lake Ohrid.
 The 13th century monastery contains wonderful medieval frescoes and is accessible by walking from Ohrid or by boat.

 Less than 20 miles from Ohrid (also on the lake) stands the Monastery of St. Naum and the Springs.
-One of the most visited pilgrimage sites in Macedonia, the complex dates as far back as the 10th century, and the beautiful artwork inside is over 500 years old.
+One of the most visited pilgrimage sites in North Macedonia, the complex dates as far back as the 10th century, and the beautiful artwork inside is over 500 years old.
 Macedonians believe you can still hear the saint’s heartbeat by pressing an ear to his tomb.

 Another impressive monastery, the Monastery of St. John Bigorski is a little over an hour away in Mavrovo National Park.
 Known for its carvings and artwork, the monastery supposedly contains the forearm relic of St. John the Baptist.
 Rebuilt several times of the centuries, St. John Bigorski is not as old as some of the other monasteries, but is impressive in its own way.
 And the brothers there will even stop to chat with visitors.